 The design of your shower will depend on the space of your bathroom.
-There are three options to consider:
+Here are three design options to consider:

 Prefabricated shower stalls are made of fiberglass finished with acrylic or polyester gel coat.
-They come in a variety of shapes and colors.
+They come in a variety of shapes, sizes and colors.
 Most are square or rectangular with an open side for a door or curtain.
 There are also corner units.

-You can find prefabricated units with low or no threshold, which is important for individuals who are wheelchair bound or have impaired mobility.
-Other features you can purchase include a shower bench, soap dishes and storage shelves, grab bars and offset controls placed away from the water stream to minimize the risk of scalding.
+Some prefabricated units have a low or no threshold, which is important for individuals who use a wheelchair or have impaired mobility.
+Other features you can purchase with a pre-fabricated shower stall include a shower bench, soap dishes and storage shelves, grab bars and offset controls placed away from the water stream to minimize the risk of scalding.

-If you’re considering a custom bathroom, you will want to talk with a remodeling professional and a certified kitchen and bath designer to discuss your ideas.
-They will give you the best advice about installing your shower and other fixtures and bring your plans to life.
+If you are considering a walk-in shower, you will want to talk with a remodeling professional to discuss your ideas.
+They can give you the best advice about design options for your walk-in shower and bring your plan to life.